Architecting Teams for High-performance Outcomes & Scale

 Need → Build → Learn → Pivot → Build Again.

 Every project below was born from a real need.
 Not an exercise.
 Not a tutorial.
-A genuine problem that needed solving — and nothing existed to solve it.
+A genuine problem that needed solving and nothing that existed could solve it.
+Some worked.
+Some failed spectacularly.
+Each one taught something the next one needed.
+That is the ADHD brain in its natural habitat — not distracted, but driven.
+Not scattered, but searching.
+Always searching.

 01 — THE SPARK